Personal Injury Lawyers in Naples, FL

-If you or a loved one has been injured by the negligence or recklessness of another, please complete our free, no-obligation case review form.
-It is important that you contact us as soon as possible, because in Florida there is a time limit in which a personal injury lawsuit may be filed.
+If you or a loved one has been injured by the negligence or recklessness of another, complete our free case review form and take the first step towards filing a lawsuit.
+Keep in mind that you may be running out of time as Florida has a time limit by which personal injury cases must be filed.

 What Will My Attorney Do?

 While representing you in a personal injury lawsuit, your attorney may:

 - Gather all necessary evidence, review medical records, interview witnesses, photograph the scene of the accident, and evaluate the economic value of lost wages and earnings

 - Work with medical experts to establish the extent of your injuries; the medical expert may also offer testimony regarding medical treatments that you may need in the future as a result of your injuries

 - Deal directly with insurance companies to ensure you are receiving all insurance benefits to which you are entitled